 - There is a high mortality rate amongst kids if they are not sheltered in extreme winter weather.

 Pay Attention To Details

-Although additional management challenges present during extreme cold weather, they are all “part and parcel” of being a responsible animal owner.
-It is important to pay attention to daily detail to identify and address problems early, before they become major issues.
+Although additional management challenges present during extremely cold weather, they are all “part and parcel” of being a responsible animal owner.
+It is important to pay attention to daily detail to identify and address problems early before they become major issues.